JoePhysicsNut/arrhythmia/README.md

 # arrhythmia
 Ventricular tachyarrhythmia prediction

-This class is designed to create a double plot of with ECG of a patient on the top and the output of a artificially intelligent algorithm on the bottom.
+This class is designed to create a double plot of with the ECG of a patient on the top and the output of an artificially intelligent algorithm on the bottom.